araogabi/ARAO_PA2-Experiment-2/README.md

 ___________________________________________________________________________________________________________________________

 ### **DIVISIBLE BY 3 PROBLEM**
-Create the following 10 x 10 ndarray.
+Create the following 10 x 10 ndarray
 ![image](https://github.com/user-attachments/assets/b0f139ce-c29f-491b-86e2-fbdec23d3f07)

 which are the squares of the first 100 positive integers.